Gadolinium Deposition Disease And Me

-I researched how BELRAD approached radioactive toxicity in Ukranian children following Chernobyl, and how heavy metal toxicity from Fukushima was managed.
-I researched which products were being investigated for the remediation of environmental heavy metal pollution, with particular focus on water.
+I researched how BELRAD approached radioactive toxicity in Ukrainian children following Chornobyl and how heavy metal toxicity from Fukushima was managed.
+In addition, I studied the products scientists were investigating for the remediation of environmental heavy metal pollution, with a particular focus on water.

-Throughout all of this I collaborated with many other gadolinium sufferers, took notes, and shared ideas.
-I listened to what people were saying in the gadolinium support groups.
+I collaborated with many other gadolinium sufferers, took notes, and shared ideas throughout all of this.
+People in the gadolinium support groups had a lot to say, and I listened to what was and wasn’t working for them.
 I tried to provide support and suggestions where I could.

 How successful was I?

 I have actually done pretty well.
 I have managed to control most of my symptoms most of the time.
 I am not cured.
 When I come off some of my supplements it isn’t long before the symptoms start to creep back.
 I have to be extremely careful about what I eat, and even more careful about what I don’t eat.
 I can’t burn the candle at both ends.
 If I get injured it takes so much longer to heal than it used to.
 Every day I have to focus on self care.
 There are no days off.
 Sometimes it feels like a part time job.
 It can be pretty all-consuming.

 But I have a good quality of life again now.
 My connective tissues are holding my skeleton together much, much better.
 I have started working out again, and my strength is probably almost back to where it was before.
 Thankfully, I am not getting injured as often as before either.
 So while my injury recovery is slower, at least it’s happening.
 I feel calm and optimistic.
 My gut health feels much better.
 Although it’s up and down, my sleep is improving.
 I have more energy now than I have had for years, and cognitively I feel sharper.
 Most of the time, I feel mostly normal.

 Yep.
 Life is pretty good right now.
 But I never take it for granted.
 So you can prize my supplements from my cold, dead fingers.